ibexa/documentation-developer/docs/tutorials/beginner_tutorial/6_improve_configuration.md

 Image variations are different versions of the same image.
 You can use them to scale images, crop them, add effects, etc.

 So far the images in the ride list are fitted to the templates automatically, and the result does not look good.
-Now you will create a variation to specify how you want the images to look in detail.
+Now you can create a variation to specify how you want the images to look in detail.

 Create a new `config/packages/image_variations.yaml` file containing: